Transportation in Colombia

 Bus is the main means of transport

 Buses are the primary means of transport in Colombia, for tourists and locals alike.
-Colombia's bus network is extensive and well-developed, linking major cities, small communities and popular tourist sites.
-Every town and village has one or more bus terminals.
+Colombia's bus network is extensive and well-developed, connecting major cities, small communities and popular tourist sites.
+Each town / village has one or more bus terminals.

 Book a bus ticket

-I advise you to go to the terminal, directly to the counter of the airline you want.
-Online booking is not well developed.
+I advise you to go to the terminal, directly to the counter of the desired airline.
+Online booking has not been developed.
 Company websites are not up to date.
-Although it is possible to buy via the third-party service Redbus, the majority of routes are not listed there.
-Counter payments are made in cash.
+Although it is possible to purchase via the third-party Redbus service, the majority of routes are not listed there.
+Over-the-counter payments are made in cash.

 Bus companies (long-distance)

 For journeys generally lasting more than 10 hours between 2 distant points, opt for the well-known companies Expreso Palmira, Expreso Bolivariano, Expreso Brasilia, Flota Magdalena or Berlinas.
-Choose a 2-storey bus and take seats on the lower deck, which are more expensive but more comfortable for sleeping.
+Choose a 2-storey bus and take seats on the bottom floor, which are more expensive but more comfortable for sleeping.

 Bus companies (short-distance)

 For "short" transfers (a few hours) or to/from a village, regional companies operate.
-You may need to take several buses to reach your destination.
-Each region has its own bus companies, so it's impossible to list them.
+Sometimes you have to take several buses to reach your destination.
+Each region has its own bus companies, so it's impossible to list them all.

 Safety & buses in Colombia

 Safety on Colombian buses can vary depending on a number of factors, such as the region, the bus company and driving conditions.
-In general, bus travel in Colombia is considered to be relatively safe, although drivers do drive quite fast given the state of the roads.
+In general, bus travel in Colombia is considered relatively safe, although drivers do drive quite fast given the state of the roads.
 Choose reputable companies that make few stops.
 Be careful with valuables.
-Purely personal advice, but avoid night travel.
+Purely personal opinion, but avoid overnight travel.

 Bus fares